ihor-delta/delta/APPS.md

 - database of translations
 - permanent working to fullfil database

+## @app.Trinity.Translations.Core.Evaluator
+- translating personally by representative when it's possible

 ## @app.Trinity.Translations.Core.Relevance
 - sorting translations by relevance according to situation chosing algorythm

+## @app.Trinity.Translations.Core.Statistics
+- getting anonymous statistics without names and location by the principle of "situative authorities principle based on typology of representatives" for working of @app.Trinity.Translations.Updater.Future

 ## @app.Trinity.Translations.Oscillator
 - adaptive tool which adapt of getting translations from every translator personally